 The University of Birmingham is now STEMNET’s sub-regional partner for the Birmingham and Solihull region until March 2015, and has recruited a specialist team to work with schools in the region to enrich and enhance STEM subjects.

-The specialist team is Julia Kingston and Jessica Cooper.
+The specialist team is Julia Kingston and Sarah Cosgriff.
 Based at the University, they manage the STEM Ambassadors volunteer programme, and are available to visit schools to discuss in further detail how we can support your STEM curriculum and match STEM Ambassadors with events taking place at your school, free of charge.